dgauch/docker-xpertivy-server/README.md

 	docker run -d -p 8081:8081 --link xpertivy-server-db:db -v /directory/with/lic:/opt/lic --name xpertivy-server dgauch/xpertivy-server

 After startup, the server is then available under the same links as above.
+To access the server administration application, use username `XpertIvy` with password `XpertIvy` as in demo mode.

 Have fun!